serkanshentyurk/MSc_thesis_Peak_Learning/README.md

 Once the Jupyter Notebook server is running, open the desired notebook (find_map.ipynb or v1.ipynb) to explore the analysis and results.

+## Data Availability

+If you wish to access the data, please send an e-mail to Serkan Shentyurk serkanshentyurk@hotmail.com or Melanie Nijs melanie.nijs@kuleuven.be

 ## Licence

 This project is licensed under the MIT License.